Thinking Ahead: Foresight Intelligence in MLLMs and World Model: Related Work

 \subsection{Future-Oriented World Models}

 A core application of WMs is the generation of physically plausible future videos for autonomous driving.
-Early explorations largely relied on fine-tuning pre-trained diffusion models~\cite{9878449,10655388}.
-However, this path quickly revealed its limitations: many models either lacked essential planning and control components~\cite{xu_drivegpt4_2024, wang2023drivedreamerrealworlddrivenworldmodels,10.1609/aaai.v39i10.33130} or were constrained to low-resolution synthesis and short trajectories~\cite{https://doi.org/10.5281/zenodo.1207631,Lin_2025_CVPR}, making them unsuitable for long-range forecasting.

-To overcome these hurdles, recent research has pivoted to GPT-style autoregressive frameworks~\cite{yan2021videogptvideogenerationusing, 10297415,chen2025deepverse4dautoregressivevideo}.
-This new architecture has led to stronger temporal consistency and permits extended, multi-frame rollouts under continuous control.
+Early approaches based on diffusion models~\cite{9878449,10655388} suffered from limited controllability and short rollout horizons; subsequent GPT-style autoregressive frameworks~\cite{yan2021videogptvideogenerationusing,10297415, chen2025deepverse4dautoregressivevideo} improved temporal consistency and enabled extended multi-frame generation under continuous control.

 Among the latest advancements, Epona~\cite{Zhang_2025_ICCV} and DrivingWorld~\cite{hu_drivingworld_2024} represent two representative directions: Epona focuses on large-scale video-to-action pretraining for long-horizon driving imagination, while DrivingWorld incorporates explicit spatial constraints and controllable rollout strategies to stabilize world model predictions.
 Despite these advancements, the emphasis of current approaches remains centered on prediction.
-Although the synthesized videos often appear visually realistic, they frequently lack semantic fidelity, raising concerns about whether the predicted futures align with actual causal dynamics and scene semantics~\cite{10.5555/3692070.3692255}.
+Although the synthesized videos often appear visually realistic, they frequently lack semantic fidelity, raising concerns about whether the predicted futures align with actual causal dynamics and scene semantics~\cite{bruce2024genie}.

 In this work, we introduce \bench, a unified benchmark designed to address the above limitations and enable a thorough assessment of the foresight capabilities of both VLMs and WMs.